filobot/docs/modules/language.md

 # About the module

-This module will allow you to set or reset the Filo's language; this will affect all current and future commands, modules and systems.
+This module will allow you to change the language of Filo and its modules to whatever is currently actively maintained.

 # Getting Started